 Colonial Foundation Limited was formed to act as Trustee of the Foundation and to administer the requirements of the Trust Deed.

 Following the merger of Colonial Limited with the Commonwealth Bank of Australia in June 2000, Colonial Foundation Limited became fully independent, with the responsibility of carrying out the broadly defined charitable objectives of the Foundation.
 The income generated from the Foundation’s investment corpus funds the Foundation’s charitable grants.

 The Colonial Foundation is endorsed by the Australian Taxation Office (ATO) as a Charitable Trust and is registered with the Australian Charities and Not-for-profits Commission (ACNC).

-Since its establishment more than twenty years ago, the Foundation has donated more than $115 million of philanthropic grants to a range of Australian charitable organisations; many of who have received grants as part of multi-year funding partnerships.
+Since its establishment twenty-five years ago, the Foundation has committed to provide more than $150 million of philanthropic grants to a range of Australian charitable organisations; many of who have received grants as part of multi-year funding partnerships.

 Vision and Mission

 We are committed to engendering positive social change in Australia by partnering with and assisting organisations that empower Australians to achieve the most out of life and develop a healthier, more innovative and more creative society.

 Our vision is to see all Australians living a fair, healthy and fulfilling life.